meejah/fowl/docs/usage.rst

 ``fowl`` is a friendly, human-centric frontend to start or join a forwarding session.
 You may specify streams to forward and rules to accept forwarded streams.

-We are cautious by default, so any incoming stream requests will result in a "y/n" style question on the command-line (unless overridden by options specifically allowing streams).

-Since the Dilation protocol is fairly symmetric, most options are available under ``fowl`` instead of the sub-commands ``fowl accept`` and ``fowl invite``
+Since the Dilation protocol is fairly symmetric, it usually doesn't matter which side "creates" the code and which side "consumes" it.

 For example, whether you started or joined a session, either side can ask the other side to start forwarding a port (``--remote``) or start one on the near side (``--local``).
-Thus, the options for what to allow are required on both sides.

 Overview of a Session
 ---------------------

 Using ``fowl`` involves two computers.
-One computer runs ``fowl invite`` and the other computer runs ``fowl accept``.
+One computer runs ``fowl`` with no code and the other computer runs ``fowl <magic-code>`` with a code provided by some other instance of ``fowl``.

 After this, a lot of things are "symmetric" in that either side can listen on a port (or cause the peer to listen on a port) and subsequently forward data over resulting connections.